 Do you like taking initiative and having ownership of your role?

-Your employer, peers and professional networks will provide you with support, however you will often be working independently on a day-to-day basis.
-You will have many opportunities to find solutions to problems, shape your role, and celebrate successes with the people you support, as a result of your work.
+Your employer, peers and professional networks will provide you with support and guidance, however you will often be working independently on a day-to-day basis.
+You will have many opportunities to find solutions to problems, shape your role, and celebrate successes with the people you support.

 Are you ok helping people with daily tasks and hygiene?

 While not all jobs will involve helping people with tasks like dressing, bathing, toileting and eating, some will.
 This can be an integral part of supporting people in their daily lives.